-We have worked with Spectrum Care to create this easy-read romance scams guide.
+Netsafe and Spectrum Care have written this plain language romance scams guide.
 It offers advice for people with an intellectual disability, and those who support them.
-You can read our other easy-read guides here.
+You can read our other plain language guides here.

 Finding friends online can be fun.
 Sometimes, that friendship can turn to love.